 All of the Antelope Canyon tour operators meet either right in Page or max 15-minute drive east along Highway 98.

-Here is information on the best Antelope Canyon tours, as of March 2022.
+Below is information on the best Antelope Canyon tours, as of March 2023.

 UPPER Antelope Canyon Tours:

-- Antelope Canyon Navajo Tours (HWY 98, Milepost 299, 8, Page; 6 min east of Page): Starting at $92/person (including babies/children) PLUS fees, for 1.5 hours (about 40 minutes inside canyon).
+- Antelope Canyon Navajo Tours (HWY 98, Milepost 299, 8, Page; 6 min east of Page): Starting at $100/person (including babies/children) plus fees, for 1.5 hours (about 40 minutes inside canyon).
 Price higher for sunbeam tour.

-- Antelope Slot Canyon Tours (55 S Lake Powell Blvd, Page): Starting at $95/adult and $90/child (6-11 yrs) INCLUDING fees, for 1.5 hours (about 40 minutes inside canyon); children under 6 not allowed.
+- Antelope Slot Canyon Tours (55 S Lake Powell Blvd, Page): Starting at $112/adult and $102/child (6-12 yrs) including fees, for 1.5 hours (about 40 minutes inside canyon); children under 6 not allowed.
 Special pricing for military/veterans and exclusive tours.

-- Adventurous Antelope Canyon Tours (HWY 98, Milepost 302, Page; 10 min east of Page): Starting at $102/8+ years INCLUDING fees, for 1.5 hours (about 40 minutes inside canyon); children under 8 not allowed.
+- Adventurous Antelope Canyon Tours (HWY 98, Milepost 302, Page; 10 min east of Page): Starting at $102/8+ years including fees, for 1.5 hours (about 40 minutes inside canyon); children under 8 not allowed.
 Price higher for sunbeam tour.
-Multi-canyon tours available.

 LOWER Antelope Canyon Tours: